adammcdonagh/open-task-framework/docs/overview.md

 # Open Task Framework — Overview

-This folder contains human- and agent-oriented documentation for the Open Task Framework (OTF).
+This folder contains documentation Open Task Framework (OTF).
 Use these docs to understand core concepts, the package layout, how plugins and handlers are structured, and concrete examples for using built-in handlers.

 ## Table of contents